Sapo-san/portfolio/src/components/Utility/Cheatsheet/cheatsheets/docker.md

 2. Create a volume that maps repository code to image code, so whenever the container is created, if you modify the code it will be modified in the container too.

 Note: if you notice any discrepancies between code and container OR‌ you take down the container, make sure to build the image again with the lastest changes before upping the container again.

+**IMPORTANT**: If you place the repo in the windows filesystem, things like Hot Reload will **NOT** work because WSL2 doesn't have access to the windows filesystem.
+(Simplified explanation, it goes deeper than that)

 ## - Docker - (Commands)